maniacx/Battery-Health-Charging/.github/README.md

 ![Battery-Health-Charging](https://github.com/maniacx/Battery-Health-Charging/blob/main/.github/Usage.png)

 ## Compatibilty
+Conflicts with other battery charging threshold controls apps / extensions / local workarounds scripts, so better to disable or remove before using this extension.
 Devices which have one or more the below paths are compatible.
 If your device has ability to change threshold using command line and is not listed or supported please raise an [issue](https://github.com/maniacx/Battery-Health-Charging/issues)
 ```bash